JishnuTejasRaghavendra/Pixelon/README.md

-# 🎮 Arcadify
+# 🎮 Pixelon

 **Your modern web arcade featuring multiple games and interactive apps**

-Welcome to Arcadify!
+Welcome to Pixelon!
 A collection of browser-based games and applications built with pure HTML, CSS, and JavaScript.
 Play instantly in your browser - no downloads required!

 ---